SathyaBhat/sathyabh.at/content/2013-12-24-on-to-a-new-life.md

 [<img alt="IMG_20130813_185911" src="https://farm8.staticflickr.com/7390/10097388213_b13a1f34af_b.jpg" width="1024" height="768" />][2]

-<span style="line-height: 1.5em;">Little did I know in </span><a style="line-height: 1.5em;" href="https://cpgweds.com/timeline.html" target="_blank">that brief time</a> <span style="line-height: 1.5em;">of moving away from the previous into the new house, I'd </span><span style="line-height: 1.5em;">fall head over heels </span><span style="line-height: 1.5em;">for Jyothsna and ask her to marry me 🙂 </span>
+Little did I know in [that brief time](https://joshenoy.weds.sathyabh.at/timeline.html) of moving away from the previous into the new house, I'd fall head over heels for Jyothsna and ask her to marry me 🙂.

-Over the course of next few weeks, we started furnishing the house.
+Over the next few weeks, we started furnishing the house.
 I'd bought the basic appliances.
 And in the past couple of weekends, we bought the furniture.
 In style.

 <blockquote class="twitter-tweet" lang="en">
   <p>